MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_09_Lab9_Ex1_Implement Sensitivity labels.md

 As outlined in the instructions at the start of this lab, it isn't possible to immediately test the sensitivity label and label policy that you created in the previous task.
 This is because it takes up to 24 hours for a new label policy to propagate through Microsoft 365 and for its label to become visible in applications like Microsoft Word and Outlook.

 Instead, you will test one of Microsoft 365's pre-existing sensitivity labels.
-For this lab, you will use the **Project - Falcon** sensitivity label, which is a Highly Confidential label.
-This label is similar to the label that you created in the prior task - the one exception being that it doesn't include a header or footer.
+For this lab, you will use the **Use Highly Confidential > All Employees** sensitivity label, which is a Highly Confidential label.
+This label is similar to the label that you created in the prior task - the one exception being that it doesn't include a header or watermark.
 Using this pre-existing label will give you a good idea as to how the label that you created would work at Adatum.

 1. On LON-CL1, in your Edge browser, you should still be logged into Microsoft 365 as **Holly Dickson**.

-2. You will first review the **Project-Falcon** sensitivity label that you'll be applying to a document in this task.
+2. You will first review the **All Employees** sensitivity label that you'll be applying to a document in this task.
 In your Edge browser, you should still have a tab open for the **Microsoft Purview** portal from the prior task.
 In the **Microsoft Purview** portal, select **Solutions** in the navigation pane.
 In the **Solutions** menu that appears, select **Information Protection**.
 In the **Information Protection** menus, select **Sensitivity labels**.

 3. On the **Sensitivity Labels** page, in the list of labels, select the right arrow (**>**) next to **Highly Confidential** to show the sub-labels under this label.
-Doing so displays the pre-existing **Project - Falcon** label.
+Doing so displays the pre-existing **All Employees** label.

-4. Select the **Project - Falcon** label (not the check box; select the label name).
-Doing so opens a **Project - Falcon** details pane.
+4. Select the **All Employees** label (not the check box; select the label name).
+Doing so opens a **All Employees** details pane.
 Review the information defined for this label, then close the pane when you're done.

-5. You will now assign the **Project-Falcon** sensitivity label to a document.
+5. You will now assign the **All Employees** sensitivity label to a document.
 Select the **Home | Microsoft 365** tab in your browser to return to the Microsoft 365 home page.
 Select the **Apps** icon on the left-side of the screen.
 On the **Apps** page that appears, right-click on the **Word** tile and select **Open in new tab**.

 6. In the **Word | Microsoft 365** tab, under the **Create new** section at the top of the page, select **Blank document**.